ulissesalmeida/mehcoding.github.io/about.md

 What I do in my free time?
 I do stuff that geeks normally do.
 I love to play video games, tabletop RPG, and board games.
 I like to watch movies, series, animations, read books and HQs.

-What that book on the right side of the page?
+What's that book on the right side of the page?
 It's my book!
 Yeah, I wrote a book with The Pragmatic Bookshelf.
 The book is called [Learn Functional Programming with Elixir][book].

 That's all.
 I hope we can hangout some time.
 You can get in touch using these social networks: